-When working with RDS Oracle instances and faced with relatively frequent use of datapump export and import to refresh instances of small to medium size, I find it convenient to use a small EC2 instance loaded with an Oracle 11g home and 11g database and a few simple scripts to automate the export and import (depending on your security setup . . .
+When working with RDS Oracle instances and faced with relatively frequent use of datapump export and import to refresh instances of small to medium size, I find it convenient to use a small EC2 instance loaded with an Oracle 11g home and 11g database and a few simple scripts to automate the export and import (depending on your . . .

 Migration to Amazons's Relational Database Service

 Cloud services such as AWS are mature enough and enterprise ready.
 Many startups are considering the cloud as the first choice for hosting their websites and applications and organizations are looking at migrating their current infrastructure to the cloud.
-The big idea behind the cloud is to reduce the need to setup and maintain your own . . .
+The big idea behind the cloud is to reduce the need to setup and maintain . . .